-The Charging Policy complies with the COSLA guidance to help the HSCP determine whether to charge a person for social care support and in calculating how much this charge may be.
+This Charging Policy complies with the COSLA guidance and is applied by the HSCP to determine whether to charge a person for social care support and calculates how much this charge may be.
 The COSLA guidance describes a number of best practice steps that should be taken when developing a local charging policy, taking into consideration the full range of legal, financial and policy drivers and these have all been considered when this Charging Policy has been written.